dbgoytia/algorithms/pro-bootcamp/021_snake_game/README.md

 ## Snake game

-Try to do as much score as you can!
+The snake game is really simple.
+The rules of the game are to fetch as much food as you can, and avoid hitting the walls or your own tail.
+Try to do as much score as you can.

+## Controls
 For the controls, use the arrows to move the snake.

 The game ends when you crash into a wall, or when you crash with your own tail.

 ## Why did I build a snake game?

-Goal of this day is to understand how to break down the problem into smaller subsets of problems.
+Goal of this day is to understand how to break down the problem into smaller subsets of problems, improve OOP experience, and overall just have fun learning something new.

 ## Features